Skip to content

 The authors reveal that Mic-628 specifically and sufficiently induces Per1, provoking an abrupt phase advance in mouse behavioral rhythms, regardless of the timing of administration.
 Disruption of tandem E-boxes in the mPer1 promoter abolishes most of both mPer1 induction and phase-advancing activity, highlighting their role as unique binding sites for the CLOCK–BMAL1 complex.
 Mass spectrometry identified CRY1 as a potential target, with Mic-628 enhancing CRY1 binding to CLOCK-BMAL1, which tightly correlates with Per1 induction.
 Moreover, the autonomous PER1-mediated feedback repression likely explains the consistent phase-advancing profile.
 Overall, Mic-628 exerts its distinctive effect through precise molecular interactions that unveil an additional layer of transcriptional control within the circadian clock.
 This makes Mic-628 a promising therapeutic candidate for circadian disruptions.

-APSselect An April 2026 selection from Journals published by the American Physiological Society (APS)
+APSselect A July 2026 selection from Journals published by the American Physiological Society (APS)

-AJP Gastrointestinal and Liver Physiology : Jiahui Yang et al.
+AJP Gastrointestial and Liver Physiology : Beng San Yeoh et al.

 Much more can be found in this month’s selection of articles from APS journals!